fvarrui/keycloak-guide/x509-client-auth.md

 ### Enabling mutual TLS (mTLS)

-KC also need a truststore to store certificates to verify clients that are communicating with KC, required to enable X.509 client authentication:
+KC also needs a truststore to store certificates to verify clients, required to enable X.509 client authentication:

 ```properties
 # Enabling mutual TLS